+3. Behavioral

-- 3. Behavioral - a.
-Students must interact collaboratively, responsibly, and respectfully in the classroom, laboratory, clinical training sites, and all other professional settings. - b.
-Students must effectively manage time to meet multiple responsibilities across multiple roles. - c.
-Students must be able to advocate for their own needs in professional settings without being directly or indirectly aggressive.
+- a.
+Students must interact collaboratively, responsibly, and respectfully in the classroom, lab, clinical training sites, and all other professional settings. - b.
+Students must effectively manage time to meet multiple responsibilities across multiple roles in a timely and respectful manner. - c.
+Students must be able to advocate for their own needs in professional settings without being directly or indirectly aggressive. - d.
+Students must abide by enforceable standards of the American Psychological Association Ethical Principles and Code of Conduct.